yonggqiii/it5100a-notes/src/types/sections/polymorphism.md

 (.) g f x = g (f x)
 ```

-Now notice the following: for `f x`{.haskell} to be well-typed, the type
+Now notice the following: for `f x` to be well-typed, the type
 of `x` must be the same as the type of the parameter to `f`, which is
 `a`.
 Thus, more accurately, `x` must be of type `a`: